fadifarook/fadifarook.github.io/_pages/projects.md

     September 2023 - August 2024: This is the software I built to control and calibrate the Mass Spectrometer.
 It can control the laser, oscilloscope, pulse generator and  voltage supllies simultaneously.
 </div>

 I am currently working with <a href="https://lphys.chem.utoronto.ca/">Professor Dwayne Miller</a>, with whom I have done 2 projects.
 My first project (thesis) involved modelling nano and picosecond laser heating of breast tumor tissue.
 I quantified tissue death and heating times.
 This was used to compare against continuous wave lasers of the same power.
 I also performed laser ablations on biological samples.
-I was a contributing author on an associated conference proceeding <a href="https://doi.org/10.1117/12.3000396">{% cite 10.1117/12.3000396 %}</a>.
+I was a contributing author on an associated <a href="https://www.spiedigitallibrary.org/conference-proceedings-of-spie/12840/3000396/Modeling-wavelength-dependence-of-laser-tumor-hyperthermic-treatments/10.1117/12.3000396.short">SPIE conference proceeding</a>.

 For my second project, I developed and implemented instrumentation protocols for pulse generators, oscilloscopes, and voltage supplies to operate our Laser Ablation-Time of Flight Mass Spectrometer.
 I designed and wrote software for the collection and analysis of experimental data.
 Leveraging Bayesian optimization, I was able to maximize the resolution.